paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

         while (!node.Item.Ready) yield return null;
         Process(node.Item);
     }
-} // node will be placed back in recycling after Dispose()
+} // place back in recycling after Dispose()
 ```

 Sometimes we do not know the lifetime of an item beforehand.
-In this case, whoever does needs to call `Dispose()` manually.
+Here, whoever does needs to calls `Dispose()`.

 #### A Lifo Stack